-Litigation - On September 16, 2010, John Arditi, the Company's former Senior Director - GCP - Regulatory Affairs, filed a lawsuit in the Law Division of the Superior Court of New Jersey (Bergen County), against the Company and its Chief Scientific Officer and its Vice President - World Wide Regulatory Affairs.
-In the lawsuit, Arditi v.
-MannKind Corporation, Docket No. BER-L-8783-10, Mr. Arditi alleges that the Company terminated his employment in retaliation for his purported reporting of alleged unlawful practices in connection with the Company's clinical trials.
-Mr. Arditi has asserted claims for violation of the New Jersey Conscientious Employee Protection Act, wrongful discharge, breach of contract, breach of the implied covenant of good faith and fair dealing and intentional infliction of emotional distress.
+On November 23, 2010, John Arditi, a former Senior Director - GCP - Regulatory Affairs of the Company, filed a Demand for Arbitration against the Company and three of its employees - the Chief Scientific Officer, the Vice President - World Wide Regulatory Affairs, and the Chief Financial Officer - claiming that the Company terminated his employment in retaliation for his purported reporting of alleged unlawful practices in connection with the Company's clinical trials.
+Mr. Arditi has asserted claims for violation of the New Jersey Conscientious Employee Protection Act, wrongful discharge, breach of contract, breach of the implied covenant of good faith and fair dealing, defamation and intentional infliction of emotional distress.
 Mr. Arditi is seeking, among other relief, compensatory and punitive damages and counsel fees, costs and interest.
-The Company's deadline to respond to the complaint is December 3, 2010.
-Before Mr. Arditi filed his complaint, the Company had completed an internal investigation of his claims and retained an independent outside firm to conduct an independent investigation of his claims.
+Before Mr. Arditi filed his arbitration demand, the Company completed an internal investigation and retained an independent outside firm to conduct an independent investigation of Mr. Arditi's claims.
 Neither investigation found any basis for his claims.
-The Company believes that the allegations in the complaint are without merit and intends to defend against them vigorously.
+The Company believes the allegations made by Mr. Arditi are without merit and intend to defend against them vigorously.